kilna/liquibase-sqlite-docker/README.md

 | LIQUIBASE_URL        | JDBC URL for connection | jdbc:sqlite:${DATABASE} |
 | LIQUIBASE_DEBUG      | If set to 'yes', when _docker run_ is executed, will show the values of all LIQUIBASE_* environment variables and describes any substitutions performed on _liquibase.properties_ | _unset_ |

 The generated _liquibase.properties_ file is loaded into the default working dir _/workspace_ (which is also shared as a docker volume).
-The _/workspace/liquibase.properties_ file will have any variables substituted each time a 'docker run' command is performed...  so you can load your own _/workspace/liquibase.properties_ file and put `${HOST}` in it, and it will be replaced with the LIQUIBASE_HOST environment variable.
+The _/workspace/liquibase.properties_ file will have any variables substituted each time a 'docker run' command is performed...  so you can load your own _/workspace/liquibase.properties_ file and put `${DATABASE}` in it, and it will be replaced with the LIQUIBASE_DATABASE environment variable.

 If you want to see what the contents of the generated _liquibase.properties_ file are, you can: